-One challenge in understanding potential future fire behavior is the intrinsic novelty of emerging forest types: most of our tools for understanding and predicting fire behavior depend on norms and relationships determined by historic observations ( i.e., standardized indices of fuel types, Stocks et al., 1989).
-Emerging forest types with structures and compositions that differ from historic norms require models that can simultaneously test changing fire weather with shifts in fuel characteristics and stand structures.
-Physics-based wildland fire behavior modeling can be used to explore potential fire behavior even in systems with novel fuel characteristics (Hoffman et al., 2018).
-One such model is the Wildland-Urban Interface Fire Dynamics Simulator (WFDS version 9977), a physics-based fire behavior model that represents individual ecosystem components and the interactions of combustion with the atmosphere.
-WFDS models fuel composition and structure in three dimensions, accounting for bulk density, surface area to volume ratio, heat of combustion, and fuel moisture.
-WFDS has a wide range of applicability (Mell et al., 2010), including the exploration of novel fire behavior across complex fuel structures such as the Wildland-Urban-Interface (Mell et al., 2011), bark beetle-infested forests (Hoffman et al., 2012, 2013), transitions between homogenous conifer forests and mixed conifer-deciduous forests (Ziegler et al., 2021), and fuel hazard reduction and restoration treatments (Ritter et al., 2022; Ziegler et al., 2020).
+One challenge in understanding potential future fire behavior is the intrinsic novelty of emerging forest types: many of our tools for understanding and predicting fire behavior depend on norms and relationships determined by historic observations ( i.e., standardized indices of fuel types, Stocks et al., 1989).
+Emerging forest types with structures and compositions that differ from historic norms require models that can incorporate novel fuel characteristics and transitions between fuel types.
+Physics-based wildland fire behavior modeling, a type of deterministic model that attempt to include all known relevant factors influencing fire behavior, can be used to explore potential fire behavior in systems with novel fuel characteristics (Hoffman et al., 2018).
+Here, we use the Wildland-Urban Interface Fire Dynamics Simulator (WFDS version 9977), a physics-based fire behavior model that represents fuel composition and structure in three dimensions, accounting for bulk density, surface area to volume ratio, heat of combustion, and fuel moisture.
+WFDS has been used to explore hypothetical fire behavior in novel or complex fuel structures in other systems (Mell et al., 2010), including wildland fire in Wildland-Urban-Interfaces (Mell et al., 2011), bark beetle-infested forests (Hoffman et al., 2012, 2013), transitions between homogenous conifer forests and mixed conifer-broadleaf forests (Ziegler et al., 2021), and fuel hazard reduction and restoration treatments (Ritter et al., 2022; Ziegler et al., 2020).

-The lack of relevant information on emerging deciduous forests and their relationship with fire provides an ideal and timely opportunity to apply a physics-based model to questions related to fire behavior and fire self-regulation, which are topics of considerable importance for future boreal forest stability.
+The lack of relevant information on emerging broadleaf forests and their relationship with fire provides an ideal and timely opportunity to apply a physics-based model to questions related to fire behavior and fire self-regulation, topics of considerable importance for future boreal forest stability.
 Our objective was to evaluate how fuel composition, fuel density, and distribution change with increasing short-interval reburns to explore potential fire behavior across a gradient of fuel and weather conditions.
+We ask the following research questions:

+1. How does fuel abundance and arrangement differ in burned, reburned, and thrice-burned forests?

+2. Do differences in fuel abundance and arrangement enable differences in wind flow or windspeed during a potential fire event?

+3. Given patterns of fuel abundance and arrangement in burned and reburned forests, can moderate or extreme fire weather conditions sustain crown fire spread?

-In contrast to previous studies that examined the distribution and abundance of fuel elements after a single fire event(Boyd et al., 2023; Hammond et al., 2019), here we assessed fuel characteristics in boreal stands that have experienced one to three short-interval sequential fires.
-We hypothesize that fuel connectivity and abundance will initially increase with additional fires but decrease after three short-interval fires as reburns continue to consume fuel.
-In addition, we expect that potential fire behavior may increase as a result of successive reburns and community type changes, given the difference in forest structure created by different dominating vegetation.
-Finally, we predicted that extreme fire weather conditions (high winds and low fuel moisture) may produce novel potential fire behavior in reburned stands, potentially overwhelming fuel constraints (i.e., connectivity or abundance) to burn stands that would not burn otherwise.
+To build on previous studies examining fuel characteristics after a single fire event(Boyd et al., 2023; Hammond et al., 2019), here we assess fuel abundance and arrangement in boreal forests that have experienced one to three short-interval sequential fires.
+We hypothesize that fuel abundance and connectivity will initially increase with additional fires via differences in arrangement but decrease after three short-interval fires as reburns continue to consume fuel.
+In addition, we hypothesize that shifts in fuel arrangement produced by shifts in forest regeneration will increase wind speed and change patterns of wind flow through reburned forests.
+Finally, we predict that extreme fire weather conditions (high winds and low fuel moisture) may enable sustained crown fire spread in reburned forests, potentially overwhelming fuel constraints (i.e., connectivity or abundance).

 2. Materials and Methods